Unter den Linden, Second Life (Source: J. Yardley, goo.gl/uUavuM, under CC BY-SA 3.0 licence)

 Virtual worlds are fully simulated 3-dimensional digital environments, much like gaming environments, which users enter in the form of a character known as an avatar.
 Virtual worlds are sometimes also referred to as MUVEs (Multi-User Virtual Environments).
 The difference between virtual worlds and gaming environments is that the former do not typically involve the kinds of game-like goals, quests and challenges which are an integral part of the latter.

 While virtual worlds have some commonalities with web 2.0, in that they facilitate multimodal interaction and collaboration across the internet, they are more closely linked to the web 3.0 concept of the geospatial web.
-A decade or so ago, virtual worlds were widely viewed as being at the cutting edge of educational technology development, with many educational institutions establishing a presence and running interactive classes and meetings on the best-known platform, Second Life.
-In the intervening years, interest in virtual worlds has waned as educators have turned their attention to emerging forms of mobile learning which do not focus on a separate digital realm, but rather focus on (re-)integrating the virtual and the real through augmented reality (AR) and similar paradigms.
+Ten to fifteen years ago, virtual worlds were widely viewed as being at the cutting edge of educational technology development, with many educational institutions establishing a presence and running interactive classes and meetings on the best-known platform, Second Life.
+In the intervening years, interest in virtual worlds has waned as educators have turned their attention to forms of mobile learning which do not focus on a separate digital realm, but rather focus on (re-)integrating the virtual and the real through augmented reality (AR) and similar paradigms.
+Since the release of ChatGPT in late 2022, this shift of focus away from virtual worlds has continued, as generative AI has come to be seen as the new cutting edge of educational technology development.
+Note, too, that some technology companies have also pivoted away from the geospatial web and towards AI, notably in the case of Meta’s move away from its concept of the Metaverse.

-However, as a subset of virtual reality (VR) platforms, virtual worlds may yet see a new lease of life with the increasing popularity of VR or extended reality (XR) headsets that offer a much more immersive experience than a flat computer monitor.
+However, work is continuing on extended reality (XR) – encompassing both augmented reality (AR) and virtual reality (VR) – and, as a subset of VR platforms, virtual worlds may yet see a new lease of life with the increasing popularity of VR or XR headsets that offer a much more immersive experience than a flat computer monitor.
 Virtual reality simulations – for example, of locations inaccessible from a classroom, or of phenomena that cannot normally be directly viewed or experienced – are now coming to play an important role in education, especially though not exclusively in STEM (Science, Technology, Engineering and Mathematics) subjects.
-It remains to be seen how AR, VR, virtual worlds and associated interfaces and platforms may connect with the concept of the Metaverse, as promoted by Mark Zuckerberg, CEO of Meta (the parent company of Facebook), and others.

 Learning with virtual worlds